kavishdevar/aln/README.md

 #### Step 2: Set Up the Directory Structure

-- Use a file manager with root access (eg. Solid FIle Explorer or MT manager) and create a folder structure like this (`upper` and `work` are also folders):
+- Use a file manager with root access (eg. Solid FIle Explorer or MT manager) or a shell (using adb, or a terminal app like Termux) and create a folder structure like this (`upper` and `work` are also folders):

 ```
 /data/local/tmp/overlay: